 How to Schedule Your Posts in WordPress?
 That’s what you’re looking for?
 Then this is where your quest ends, cause that’s exactly what I’ll be explaining in detail (with some other details as well!)

-And then maybe you thought to ask the question of How to shedule upcoming posts in WordPress, to maybe explore the features of WordPress, right?
+And then maybe you thought to ask the question of How to schedule upcoming posts in WordPress, to maybe explore the features of WordPress, right?

 What is Scheduling WordPress Posts?

-Scheduling WordPress posts is simply the feature which lets you publish an article just at about anytime, automatically after you write it.
+Scheduling WordPress posts are simply the feature that lets you publish an article just at about anytime, automatically after you write it.

 Let’s say you write a piece today but you want it automatically published on the new year’s eve, you can just set the date and the time, and the article goes live then.

 I personally use this feature when I’ve more posts in my drafts section than I need, in that case publishing all of them at the same time isn’t really wise, so what I do is I just schedule the posts to be published a day after another each, and so I automatically keep my website updated without even login in to the dashboard.

 What are the Benefits of Scheduling WordPress Posts?